Introduction

 Session Duration

-This is all about you speaking in their terms.
-Are you really helping them?
-Are you removing a pain?
-Are you providing your visitors with benefits?
+This is all about speaking in terms that resonate with your audience.
+Are you truly helping them?
+Are you addressing their pain points?
+Are you providing clear benefits to your visitors?

 Which Pages

 Which pages are people visiting on your website?
-Is it all about the homepage?
-Are there very specific pages?
-Is it your main lead magnet, categories page, services, blog, or different things?
+Is it mainly the homepage, or are there specific pages they are drawn to?
+Are they visiting your main lead magnet, categories page, services, blog, or other areas?

 How Analytics Are Collected